-The world's most haunted hospitals are filled with dark stories of human suffering and in some cases, sadistic torture.
-Many people claim to have encounters with some of these restless spirits trapped in perpetual misery forever haunting abandoned hospitals.
+The world's most haunted places include hospitals filled with dark stories of human suffering and in some cases, sadistic torture.
+Many people claim to have encounters in haunted hospitals.
+They believe restless spirits are trapped in perpetual misery forever doomed to haunt these dark places.

 St Bartholomew's Hospital (Lincolnshire, England)